kduggan/kduggan.github.io/Resumé.md

 <p>• Wrote copy stories for the World at Six and The World This Hour <br />
 • Collected, cut and edited audio from CBCNN, Reuters and CNN <br />
-• Assembled and mixed-down reporter voicers, produced foreign briefs  <br />
+• Assembled and mixed-down reporter voicers <br />
 • Back-timed shows, cued hosts <br /></p>

 <p><b>Intern, The Hill Times </b><br />